agapebondservant/tap-data/workshop/content/rabbitmq-deep-dive.md

 Observe in the RabbitMQ adminstrative console that the queue has now been created.
 Publish a message to the queue with routing-key "demo-quorum", so that it will be routed via the default exchange.
 Then kill the primary node.
 The message still persists once the node recovers.

 #### Request-Response vs Publish-Subscribe
+A RabbitMQ consumer can register to receive enqueued messages from the RabbitMQ broker using one of two approaches.
+It can use a push-based approach, or a poll-based approach.
+The polling-based approach uses a Basic.Get RPC operation, which is a synchronous blocking operation and more of a request-response paradign.

+Go to the **demo-classic** queue on the Queues tab, and click **Get Message** to dequeue the message that was published earlier.

 #### Exchange Routing